 As an architect, renovating my own house was a great experience.
 More than anything, it gave me some insight into the range of emotions that my clients go through over the scope of a home renovation project.

 In September, primer and paint went on.
 Charlie Slaughter, our neighbor, painted our house!
 His #1 piece of advice: use oil-based primer.
 So that is what you see here.
-In the meantime, there is Julie, working on the formwork for the front steps.
+In the meantime, there is Julie, working on the

 One week later, Charlie sprayed the house with my paint color choice.
 Tom and I both really like the color - for me, it is especially good because of the way it changes in the sun.
 The house looks almost yellow in the full sun, but it's a solid green in the shade.